dustinpfister/blog_posts/_posts/linux-bash-script-arrays.md

 echo ${arr[@]} # "one two three"
 ```

+Simple enough, but there are a few other ways to go about creating an array in the first place.
+Aslo this is just one example of how to create an indexed array, if I want to create an associtaive arary it can not be done this way.

 ### 1.2 - expression syntax

 Expressions are another way to create indexed Arrays.
+This is just placing the desired values for each element in between a set of parentises with a space used as a way to seperate them.

 ```bash
 #!/bin/bash